After you save the new ad, you see it in the Goal overview under Ads. Click on it to expand the Ad overview:

 |13||External Tracking||If you added an external tracking pixel, you see the information here, including the event which triggers the external pixel tracker and the URL for the external pixel tracker.|

 Ad weight is used to choose how often to pick a specific ad after the goal has already been picked.
-If there are multiple ads of the same ad format in one goal, they take an even share of the impressions by default.
-If one of the ads needs to run more frequently you can add a weight to that ad.
+Weight is applied within individual ad formats on a single goal.
+Ads have two kinds of weights: explicit weights and proportional split (no weight set).
+If there are multiple ads of the same ad format in one goal, they take an even share of the impressions by default, meaning they split the weight proportionally and have an equal chance of getting selected.
+If you assign an explicit weight to one of the ads because it needs to run more frequently, then that ad has a better chance of getting selected.

 Duplicate Ad to Goals

-- Start date is inherited from the goal the ad is copied to.
+The duplicated ad is turned off by default and inherits all properties from the original ad, except for Start date, which is inherited from the goal the ad is copied to.